-However, this forced rush into digitization comes with certain challenges for businesses: Remote employees are more susceptible to hackers and pose higher risk in areas like cybersecurity, data privacy and regulatory compliance.
+However, this forced rush into digitization by coronavirus comes with certain challenges for businesses: Remote employees are more susceptible to hackers and pose higher risk in areas like cybersecurity, data privacy and regulatory compliance.
 In the UK, the FCA reminded firms to maintain appropriate records including call records in home-office arrangements.
 So, which communication tool to implement is important.
 With regulatory requirements in place, personal accounts or other unapproved communication applications should not be used, as they can’t meet compliance standards.
 As important as the use of appropriate tools are updated policies on data storage, privacy and communication.

 Those major adjustments and efforts that drive digital strategies for businesses today, could be an advantage for all of us in the future.
 More details in our blog: Opportunities for compliance in times of the corona crisis.